nguyentimmy/azure-lab/Azure Pen Testing/RDP Brute Force/README.md

 First step from an attacker perspective is to scan the subnet to see what devices or ports are available in the network.

 - **Bullet 1:** As you can see on the result on the nmap scan, RDP is open on this Windows workstation/server.
 Depending on the scenario, it's best not to use these NMAP flags.
-This scan is very loud and can get detected by modern IDS or IPS.
+This scan is very loud and can get detected by most modern security solutions (EX: IDS, IPS, SIEM, EDR, XDR).
+But for the sake of demonstration purposes, I will run the scans anyway.
   ```
-  nmap -
+  nmap -sC -sV -vvv -T5 -oN report.txt 10.0.0.4
   ```

 - **Bullet 2:** I performed a brute force attacking using Hydra.